Vegas Stakes: Reception

 Vegas Stakes on the Super Nintendo Entertainment System garnered generally favorable reception from critics.
 Readers of Japanese publication Super Famicom Magazine voted to give the game a 19.2 out of 30 score in a public poll.
 Nintendo Power praised its realistic gambling games, four-player mode, and compatibility with the Super NES Mouse, but criticized the lack of variety in the games and live interactions with other opponents during multiplayer.
 A writer for Computer and Video Games commended the audiovisual presentation, but felt that its gameplay became dull after the first half hour.

 Electronic Gaming Monthly's five reviewers stated that "Nintendo gives casino life a great video game feel".
 They noted that the game's recurring incidents at the casino added humor and variety.
 ProGames's Chu-Chi commented that the game was "very satisfying" for fans of the genre, highlighting the unique characteristics and dialogues of each character.
 He also gave positive remarks to the visuals, sound, challenge and overall fun factor.
-AllGame's Scott Alan Marriott regarded it as "an excellent example of how to do a casino game on the console format", noting the inclusion of surrounding characters during gameplay, adventure element and diverse selection of games.
+AllGame's Scott Alan Marriott regarded Vegas Stakes as "an excellent example of how to do a casino game on the console format", noting the inclusion of surrounding in-game characters, adventure element and diverse game selection.
 However, Marriott expressed disappointment with the game ending once the main goal is met.